F0lak/dm_open_ref/ref/atom/var/verbs.md

 ## verbs list var (atom)

 **Default value:**
-+   The list of verbs defined for the object\'s prototype.
++   The list of verbs defined for the object's prototype.

 This is a list of the object\'s verbs.
 Initially, it contains all of the verbs defined in the prototype.
 It may be used to add and